 The List of Software Applications screen displays when you first open a SCOPE database.
-It can also be selected from under the main menu option File - Project and Application List.
+It can also be selected from under the main menu A home option or File - Project and Application List.
 When selected it displays a dialog box listing the various software applications for which you have function point counts stored in the SCOPE database file.